This leaflet is to help you understand the use and goals of early pregnancy ultrasound, how to prepare for it, and what to watch out for.

 Can early pregnancy ultrasound tell my baby’s sex?

-The external appearance of the baby’s genitalia is not differentiated (i.e. visibly male or female) until 12 weeks of gestation and therefore even if the ultrasound was optimal we would not expect it to allow visualization of the external appearance of the fetal sex/genitalia.
+The external appearance of the baby’s genitalia is not differentiated (i.e. visibly male or female) until 12 weeks of gestation and therefore even if the ultrasound was optimal we would not expect to be able to visualize the external appearance of the fetal sex/genitalia.
 It is possible to see the external appearance of the fetal genitalia after 12 weeks of gestation.

 What questions should I ask?